wso2/docs-is/en/asgardeo/docs/references/production-checklist/readiness-check.md

     - Provide the correct certificate.
 [Learn more]({{base_path}}/references/app-settings/oidc-settings-for-app/#certificate)
     - Securing application secrets in the clients.

-    An application’s client secret and client ID can be used to invoke APIs.
+    An application's client secret and client ID can be used to invoke APIs.
 Hence, securely store and minimize access to only authorized people for your applications' client id and client secret.

 ??? note "SAML"
     To ensure the readiness of the SAML applications of your organizations: